 At Westcliff, we aim for children to be independent writers.
 We encourage them to write clearly and with confidence in any given genre.
 We teach them to use punctuation and grammar accurately, to be able to proofread their own work and make amendments and improvements.
 Our system of pen licences encourages children to place value on the development of correct letter formation and neatly presented handwriting.
 We give children a wide range of opportunities in which to develop their writing skills and display work of which they are proud.
 Through our English curriculum, we aim to nurture in the children a love of literature and language, and the confidence to continue reading and writing throughout their lives.

-Our children are involved in the setting of their own targets for improvement from Key Stage 1 onwards, their progress is rigorously monitored through termly target setting and Pupil Progress Meetings.
+Our children are involved in the setting of their own targets for improvement from Key Stage 1 onwards.
+Through verbal and written feedback, children are aware of their next steps in learning and progress is rigorously monitored.

 In the event of a child or class being unable to attend school due to Covid-19 restrictions, each year group will have access to a ‘Home Learning Grid’.
 The grid will include a range of tasks and activities to support children to continue their learning.
 Focused English tasks will include phonics, spellings, writing and reading activities both online and paper based.
 In addition to this, children will be encouraged to access their year group Google Classroom page and also have the opportunity to attend some live lessons via Google Meet with parental consent.